Earthship: History

 Earthship architecture began development in the 1970s, when the architect Michael Reynolds set out to create a home that would fulfill three criteria.
 First, it would utilize sustainable architecture, and materials indigenous to the local area or recycled materials wherever possible.
 Second, it would rely on natural energy sources and be independent from the electrical grid.
 Third, it would be feasible for a person with no specialized construction skills to build.
 Eventually, Reynolds's vision was transformed into the common U-shaped earth-filled tire homes seen today.

 The name is based on the idea of a ship or a space ship, in order to allude to the home's ability to provide everything for their inhabitants to survive: shelter, power, waste management, water, and food.

 Construction and design

-Earthships are predicated upon the idea that there are six human needs which can be addressed through environmentally sustainable building design: